Xyf-cyakisan/fly-in/README.md

 As said previously, Fly-in is about drones going from a start to an end.
 However, it is definitely an oversimplification of how maps are built, here is a more in-depth look at the different elements composing a map:
 ```
 Hub: defines a zone that drones can use as part of their route, both the start point and end point are hubs.
+All hubs are required to have a name and coordinates.

 Connection: defines a bidirectional link between two zones.